FAQ

 What do cadets do during the summer?

-Do Air Cadets get paid?
+Do cadets get paid?